SAP/ssi-dim-middle-layer/docs/admin/database/db-view.md

 did_document_location (TEXT): The location of the did document (url) is_issuer (BOOL): Defines if the requesting tenant is an issuer process_id (UUID): A unique identifier for the process.
-This is a foreign key referencing id in the PROCESS table sub_account_id (UUID): A unique identifier of the sub account in the SAP DIM service_instance_id (TEXT): A unique identifier of the service instance id in the SAP DIM service_binding_name (TEXT): The service binding name in the SAP DIM space_id (UUID): A unique identifier of the space id in the SAP DIM dim_instance_id (UUID): A unique identifier of the dim instance in the SAP DIM did_download_url (TEXT): The url of the did document. did (TEXT): The did of the wallet application_id (TEXT): A unique identifier of the application in the SAP DIM company_id (UUID): A unique identifier of the company in the SAP DIM application_key (TEXT): The key of the application in the SAP DIM operator_id (UUID): A unique identifier of the operator which is used for the wallet creation
+This is a foreign key referencing id in the PROCESS table operator_id (UUID): A unique identifier of the operator which is used for the wallet creation did_download_url (TEXT): The url of the did document. did (TEXT): The did of the wallet base_url (TEXT): The address of the wallet token_address (TEXT): The address for the authentication of the wallet client_id (TEXT): The client id which is needed for authentication client_secret (BYTEA): The encrypted client secret initialization_vector (BYTEA): The used initialization vector which is needed for decrypting the secret encryption_mode (INTEGER): The used encryption mode for the secret company_id (UUID): A unique identifier of the company in the SAP DIM operation_id (UUID): A unique identifier of the operation which is created in the SAP DIM wallet_id (UUID): A unique identifier of the wallet in the SAP DIM

 ### Enum Value Tables